static-dev/spike-contentful/README.md

 })
 ```

 This plugin ships with a default transform function that will run some basic cleanup.
 However, be warned that the transform will enter an infinite loop and crash if there are circular references within the data, which is not an uncommon occurance, so please be very careful utilizing this transform.
-The enable our default transform, you can pass `true` as such:
+To enable our default transform, you can pass `true` as such:

 ```js
 new Contentful({